devangdayal/Climate-Change-Analysis/README.md

 In this dataset, we have include several files:

-* Global Land and Ocean-and-Land Temperatures (GlobalTemperatures.csv):
+* Global Land and Ocean-and-Land Temperatures (GlobalTemperatures.csv)
+* Global Average Land Temperature by Country (GlobalLandTemperaturesByCountry.csv)
+* Global Average Land Temperature by State (GlobalLandTemperaturesByState.csv)
+* Global Land Temperatures By Major City (GlobalLandTemperaturesByMajorCity.csv)
+* Global Land Temperatures By City (GlobalLandTemperaturesByCity.csv)

+The Dataset contain several attributes/fields,such as:
   - Date: starts in 1750 for average land temperature and 1850 for max and min land temperatures and global ocean and land temperatures
   - LandAverageTemperature: global average land temperature in celsius
   - LandAverageTemperatureUncertainty: the 95% confidence interval around the average